 Rote Learning Loop

 This does not mean rote learning is worthless.
 Ausubel's framework actually clarifies when it is appropriate: when the knowledge to be memorised has no obvious conceptual anchor, when exact reproduction matters more than application, or when the goal is to build the prior knowledge base that will later support meaningful learning.
 Times tables are the classic example.
-A pupil who knows that 7 x 8 = 56 without needing to reason through it has freed cognitive resources for the algebraic reasoning that depends on that fact.
+A learner who knows that 7 x 8 = 56 without needing to reason through it has freed cognitive resources for the algebraic reasoning that depends on that fact.

 The research question is not whether rote learning is good or bad, but which knowledge types require which approach.
 The answer shapes how teachers plan sequences, not just individual lessons.